 International Tongue Twister Day is celebrated on the second Sunday of November in the world.
 This is a fun holiday that everyone can take part in!
 Arm yourself with your favorite tongue twisters, learn new ones, compete with your friends!
 How good are you with your language this year?

 The holiday has a reference to the principle of Peter Piper.
 He talks about a cognitive error that people make when they reproduce words with similar letters.
 In general, Piper is a well-known English tongue twister with alliteration.
 Recall: how many pickled peppers did Peter Piper eat?

 Technically tongue twisters appeared in the 19th century after the publication of the book by John Harris, “Peter Piper’s Practical Principles of Plain and Perfect Pronunciation”.
 By the way, the character may have existed in reality – his name was Pierre, he lived in France and was engaged in gardening.
 His surname Poivre means “pepper” in French.

 Did you know that tongue twisters:

-- they perfectly help to develop speech, to speak competently and not to lisp, not to “smooth out” the endings of words;
+- Help to develop speech, to speak competently and not to lisp, not to “smooth out” the endings of words.

 Get together to celebrate the holiday!
-Organize tongue twister pronunciation competitions, come up with nice prizes for the winner … From now on, practice the skill every day – remove only 15 minutes, and after a while you will see the result.
+Organize tongue twister pronunciation competitions, come up with nice prizes for the winner.
+From now on, practice this skill every day, even if only 15 minutes.
+After a while you will see the result.
 Record your observations and share with friends.

 International Tongue Twister Day is observed on the second Sunday of November each year.